qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 - `a = b` will drop the original object in place of `a`.
 If `a` is uninitialized, then it will drop an unitialized object, which is undefined behavior.
 Use `addr_of_mut!(...).write(...)` [Related](https://lucumr.pocoo.org/2022/1/30/unsafe-rust/)
 - Handle panic unwinding.
 If unsafe code turn data into temporarily-invalid state, you need to make it valid again during unwinding.
 [See also](https://doc.rust-lang.org/nomicon/unwinding.html).
 - Reading/writing to mutable data that's shared between threads need to use atomic, or volatile access ([`read_volatile`](https://doc.rust-lang.org/std/ptr/fn.read_volatile.html), [`write_volatile`](https://doc.rust-lang.org/beta/std/ptr/fn.write_volatile.html)), or use other synchronization (like locking).
 If not, optimizer may wrongly merge and reorder reads/writes.
 Note that volatile access themself doesn't establish memory order (unlike Java/C# `volatile`).
+- If you want to `mem::transmute`, it's recommended to use [zerocopy](https://docs.rs/zerocopy/latest/zerocopy/) which has compile-time checks to ensure memory layout are the same.
+For simple wrapper types [^wrapper_type], use `#[repr(transparent)]`.
 - ......

 [^miri_pointer_provenance]: When running in tools like [Miri](https://github.com/rust-lang/miri), the pointer provenance will be tracked at runtime.

+[^wrapper_type]: The main usage of wrapper type is to workaround Rust's trait impl restriction (orphan rule).
+A single wrapper type value can zero-cost convert to wrapped value.
+But if wrapper value is in container like `Vec` it requires transmute to avoid copy cost.

 Modern compilers tries to optimize as much as possible. **To optimize as much as possible, the compiler makes assumptions as much as possible.
 Breaking any of these assumption can lead to wrong optimization.** That's why it's so complex.
 [See also](https://queue.acm.org/detail.cfm?id=3212479)